ncats/translator-workflows/OrangeQ1.5_Regulatory_Motif_Signature/README.md

  - metabolic process
  - protein binding

-And enough Biomedical Researcher 'spot check' enthusiasm to warrant continuing.
+And enough BioMedical Researcher 'spot check' enthusiasm to warrant continuing.

 -----
 ### At the Hackathon
-At the hackathon a machine to run blazegraph exposing the [dataset](file://translator.ncats.io/translator/Orange/jaspar.nt) only almost appeared so the basics for getting a local blazegraph up as a http accessible SPARQL endpoint are outlined in [LocalBlazeGraph.ipynb](file://LocalBlazeGraph.ipynb)
+At the hackathon a machine to run blazegraph exposing the [dataset](file://translator.ncats.io/translator/Orange/jaspar.nt) only almost appeared so the basics for getting a local blazegraph up as a http accessible SPARQL endpoint are outlined in [LocalBlazeGraph.ipynb](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/OrangeQ1.5_Regulatory_Motif_Signature/LocalBlazeGraph.ipynb)

 _A persistent endpoint will appear on either NCATS or Monarch servers in the very near future._